 Our Being Misunderstood report highlights that 70% of children with a PDA profile of autism are not in school or regularly struggle to attend.
 This figure is much higher than for the ASD population as a whole, and shows how challenging school can be with PDA.

-The information below provides just a brief overview and we strongly encourage you to contact these specialist SEN organisations which can provide up to date information and advice about securing support in school and navigating the legal process:
+The information below provides just a brief overview and we strongly encourage you to contact these specialist SEN organisations which can provide up to date information about securing support in school and navigating the legal process:

 Schools and local authorities have a legal duty to ensure that they identify and support the special educational needs (SEN) of children for whom they are responsible.